PowerShell/PSResourceGet/help/Uninstall-PSResource.md

 ### -Name

 Name of a resource or resources to remove.
-Accepts wildcard characters.
+Wildcards are supported but NuGet only accepts the `*` character.

 ```yaml
 Type: System.String[]